InCNTRE/Overlord/README.md

 # Overlord
-Overlord is an automated network device database built to facilitate rapid OpenFlow network configuration.
+Overlord is a control plane network device database built to facilitate rapid OpenFlow network configuration.
 By using each host’s source mac address as an unique identifier, Overlord is able to detect changes in host IP addresses, source port numbers, and top-of-rack DPIDs.
 Overlord also provides basic layer2 packet forwarding, and network group creation.
 Important: Overlord only uses ARP to update its internal database.

 ## Installation